Revisiting Subgradient Method: Complexity and Convergence Beyond Lipschitz Continuity: Abstract

 \section{Abstract}

 The subgradient method is one of the most fundamental algorithmic schemes for nonsmooth optimization.
-The existing complexity and convergence results for this algorithm are mainly derived for Lipschitz continuous objective functions.
-In this work, we first extend the typical complexity results for the subgradient method to convex and weakly convex minimization without assuming Lipschitz continuity.
-Specifically, we establish $\calO(1/\sqrt{T})$ bound in terms of the suboptimality gap ``$f(x) - f^*$'' for convex case and $\calO(1/{T}^{1/4})$ bound in terms of the gradient of the Moreau envelope function for weakly convex case.
-Furthermore, we provide convergence results for non-Lipschitz convex and weakly convex objective functions using proper diminishing rules on the step sizes.
-In particular, when $f$ is convex, we show $\calO(\log(k)/\sqrt{k})$ rate of convergence in terms of the suboptimality gap.
-With an additional quadratic growth condition, the rate is improved to $\calO(1/k)$ in terms of the squared distance to the optimal solution set.
-When $f$ is weakly convex, asymptotic convergence is derived.
-The central idea is that the dynamics of properly chosen step sizes rule fully controls the movement of the subgradient method, which leads to boundedness of the iterates, and then a trajectory-based analysis can be conducted to establish the desired results.
-To further illustrate the wide applicability of our framework, we extend the complexity results to the truncated subgradient, the stochastic subgradient, the incremental subgradient, and the proximal subgradient methods for non-Lipschitz functions.
+The existing complexity and convergence results for this method are mainly derived for Lipschitz continuous objective functions.
+In this work, we first extend the typical iteration complexity results for the subgradient method to cover non-Lipschitz convex and weakly convex minimization.
+Specifically, for the convex case, we can drive the suboptimality gap to below $\varepsilon$ in $\mathcal{O}( \varepsilon^{-2} )$ iterations; for the weakly convex case, we can drive the gradient norm of the Moreau envelope of the objective function to below $\varepsilon$ in $\mathcal{O}( \varepsilon^{-4} )$ iterations.
+Then, we provide convergence results for the subgradient method in the non-Lipschitz setting when proper diminishing rules on the step size are used.
+In particular, when $f$ is convex, we establish an $\calO(\log(k)/\sqrt{k})$ rate of convergence in terms of the suboptimality gap, where $k$ represents the iteration count.
+With an additional quadratic growth property, the rate is improved to $\calO(1/k)$ in terms of the squared distance to the optimal solution set.
+When $f$ is weakly convex, asymptotic convergence is established.
+Our results neither require any modification to the subgradient method nor impose any growth condition on the subgradients, while our analysis is surprisingly simple.
+The central idea to deriving the aforementioned results is that the dynamics of the step size rule fully controls the movement of the subgradient method, which leads to the boundedness of the iterates and allows a trajectory-based analysis to be conducted to establish the desired results.
+To further illustrate the wide applicability of our framework, we extend the aforementioned iteration complexity results to cover the truncated subgradient, the stochastic subgradient, and the proximal subgradient methods for non-Lipschitz convex / weakly convex objective functions.